-When I was still working my full-time job, evenings and weekends were my side hustle time.
+When I was still working my day job, evenings and weekends were my side hustle time.
 I scheduled certain work hours into my calendar, and those hours are non-negotiable.
 And if I knew I’d be busy all weekend, I’d make sure to work extra hours in the evenings that week.

 But this also means respecting your employer’s time if you work a full-time job.
 Don’t let your side hustle interfere with your job.
 If you have a lunch hour or breaks available to get in a little work on your side hustle, that’s great!